-At this point you might be thinking that these are all great advices but how can you put all of them in order?
-And you are right, because order and planning are essential for your productivity.
-Do not attempt to follow all these advices at once as each of them is a separate step you should try out and get used to.
+At this point you might be thinking that these are all great advice but how can you put all of them in order?
+And you are right because order and planning are essential for your productivity.
+Do not attempt to follow all these advice at once as each of them is a separate step you should try out and get used to.

 So start planning your way to becoming productive by simply buying an organizer, writing down your goals and ways to achieve your goals.
 Be as creative as you can in making “To-do” lists, habit trackers and deadline calendars.
-You can search for inspiration in the Internet.
-For example, inspired guys from Assignmenthelper have created great infographic with 11 habits that will definitely transform your productivity.
+You can search for inspiration on the Internet.
+For example, inspired guys from Assignment helper have created a great productivity infographic that will definitely help you transform your habits and productivity.
 Such creative tools will definitely help you stay productive throughout the day and keep you determined about achieving your goals.